Salona: Porta Caesarea

 The Porta Caesarea is a well-preserved gate with two octagonal towers and three passages, one for cart traffic and two for pedestrians on each side of the wider passage.
 The central passage was probably equipped with a movable grid, as indicated by grooves on side pylons.
 Porta Caesarea was constructed using large regular stones primarily for fortification purposes.
 After eastern and western expansion had occurred, the gate lost its primary purpose and became the carrying construction of the aqueduct.
 According to Kähler's reconstruction, the gate had two floors, of which the top one was very elaborately decorated with half columns, composite capitals, and window openings.
 Within the gate, there was a small courtyard for defense purposes.

 Praetorium

 Southeast of the ports Caesarea, a luxurious villa has been uncovered, which was probably the palace of the Roman governor of Dalmatia.
 Several mosaics depicting mythological figures such as Apollo Orpheus and Triton have been transferred to the archaeological museum in Split.

 Forum

 The center of the town's public life was in the southeast part of the old town.
 It is 45 x 70 meters in size.
 After the fourth century A.D., as the town became more Christian, the forum started to lose its role as the city center.

 Theatre

-A theater 65 x 58 meters in size was built in the first century A.D.
+A theater 65m * 58m in size was built in the first century A.D.